jupyter-naas/data-product-framework/tests/README.md

 # Tests

 ## Description
-Any tests to be performed before production.
+The /tests folder stores all tests to be performed before production.